Topics to Discuss in Performance Reviews

 Managers should address the specific competencies that are important in the direct report’s role.
 Identify the skills that the direct report is performing well, and then discuss what skills or competencies they are lacking and what they can do to improve on these attributes.
 This will allow employees to understand their strengths and weaknesses, be more successful in their role going forward, and increase their engagement.

 In a performance review, individual goals should be addressed.
 Managers need to remain up-to-date with employee progress in terms of objectives.
 It is also a good idea for managers to discuss organizational goals and how the employee's individual goals are contributing to organizational strategy.
 Remember that the employee’s goals should be aligned with the company objectives.
 This helps everyone 'row in the same direction', and increases employee accountability.
+Having a goal management tool can help keep people accountable and visible (check out Pavestep's goal management solution).

 4) Career development and progression